Recent Amendments to Definition of “Accredited Investor” Now Effective; Individuals May Now Also Be Accredited Through Credentials12.10.2020

 It is not always easy to break into the VC/ investor network.
 Founders often how they can develop the right network of contacts to help them raise a seed round, which is crucial at this stage.
 During our recent QuickLaunch University webinar, Jere Doyle of Sigma Prime Ventures made it clear that as an investor, it’s all about who you know.

 Hollywood’s exclusive parties include only the hottest A-listers.
 Exclusive sales are advertised only to a boutique’s biggest spenders.
-The world has its own take on exclusivity: Investors and buyers routinely insert an “exclusivity provision” into of companies they’re looking to fund or buy.
+The startup world has its own take on exclusivity: Investors and buyers routinely insert an “exclusivity provision” into term sheets of companies they’re looking to fund or buy.